 drv

-if using a database backend, drv must be an object that inherits from DBIDriver e.g., from package RSQLite, e.g., SQLite
+If using a database backend, drv must be an object that inherits from DBIDriver (e.g., RSQLite::SQLite).

 conn